 Important things to remember when posing newborns with props

-Always make sure that the prop is lined with something very soft and comfortable and that the newborn is NEVER resting on a hard or wooden surface and that their skin is never in direct contact with the prop.
+Always make sure that the prop is lined with something very soft and comfortable.
+Make sure newborn is NEVER resting on a hard or wooden surface and that their skin is never in direct contact with the prop.
 Newborn skin is very sensitive.

-I always start with the beanbag poses first and then move to the prop shots.
-I usually only do 1-3 prop set ups per session.
-I tend to do them last since the newborns are sleeping more soundly at that point.
-I NEVER place an awake baby in a prop.
-I also always talk to the parents about which props are their favourite.
+We always start with the beanbag poses first and then move to the prop shots.
+We usually, only do 1-3 prop setups per session. we tend to do them last since the newborns are sleeping more soundly at that point.
+I also always talk to the parents about which props are their favorite.

 Be creative!
 You don’t have to spend a fortune on props.
-Some of my favourite props have been free within your studio, House or Client Place.
+Some of my favorite props have been free within your studio, House or Client Place.